Early Black History in Providence

 Built in 1922, the Graduate Providence (formerly the Providence Biltmore) is a landmark hotel featuring old-school charm and décor that pays homage to the city’s heritage.
 Located in the heart of the city, the Graduate is home to Poindexter, which serves coffee and café offerings.

-The Dean is stylish 52-room hotel situated in the center of downtown, featuring custom furniture and local craftwork.
-This cool hotel is home to the restaurant north, The Dean Bar, Bolt Coffee and The Boombox, a karaoke lounge.
+The Dean is a stylish 52-room hotel situated in the center of downtown, featuring custom furniture and local craftwork.
+This cool hotel is home to the restaurant north, The Dean Bar, Bolt Coffee, and The Boombox, a karaoke lounge.

 Getting to Your Hotel